Arnoldo Alemán: Corruption charges and conviction

 Alemán, constitutionally barred from another term, was succeeded by his vice president, Enrique Bolaños.
 Allegations emerged that Alemán had concealed massive corruption in his administration.
 At the end of his presidency, public information about alleged corruption committed under his government became available.

 Bolaños accused Alemán of widespread corruption in the Alemán administration.
 The scheme was reported to have involved several members of Arnoldo Alemán's closest family, including a brother and sister.
 Ex–ministers and close friends were also charged, some of whom fled the country.
 However, one of the central figures in the corruption plot, the former chief of the Department of Taxes Byron Jeréz, was imprisoned "on the basis of another charge of corruption.
 All in all, fourteen persons were charged."
 Several foreign governments froze Alemán's bank accounts in their countries and threatened to confiscate the funds.
-In such cases, his defense has been to claim that the funds were not stolen, but that they came from his coffee plantations.
+In such cases, his defense was to claim that the funds were not stolen, but that they came from his coffee plantations.